sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 Note that we recently switched to a new version of Reva that is not compatible with the version we were using until April 2023.

 * Use [the sciencemesh-dev branch of reva](https://github.com/cs3org/reva/tree/sciencemesh-dev).
-We will soon provide a Docker image of it; for now, you can build and run it from source.
-We will also merge all relevant PRs into Reva master, and delete the sciencemesh-dev branch again once that is done.
+A Docker image of it can be found [here](https://hub.docker.com/r/pondersource/reva-beta).

-* If your EFSS is based on OCIS, you can directly join the ScienceMesh and don't need to run a separate Reva instance.
+* If your EFSS is based on OCIS, you cannot join the ScienceMesh yet until https://github.com/cs3org/reva/pull/3868 is merged.
-* If your EFSS is based on ownCloud 10, use the `oc-10-take-2` branch of https://github.com/pondersource/nc-sciencemesh.
-We will soon update the app in the ownCloud marketplace.
-* If your EFSS is based on Nextcloud, use the `sciencemesh` branch of https://github.com/pondersource/nc-sciencemesh.
-We will soon update the app in the Nextcloud marketplace.
+* If your EFSS is based on ownCloud 10 or Nextcloud, use the `sciencemesh` app from the app store / marketplace.

-### In both cases
 * Recommended Nextcloud installation: make sure you are using a version of Nextcloud that includes [this patch](https://patch-diff.githubusercontent.com/raw/nextcloud/server/pull/36228.patch), for instance, [Nextcloud version 26](https://github.com/nextcloud/server/blob/v26.0.0/lib/public/Share/IShare.php#L123).